Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 a function named `findUserByNameCatching` that returns `SuccessOrFailure<User>` in _addition_ to `findUserByName`, following the convention of `Catching` suffix in the name of the function that encapsulates failures.

+> That is the only case when having a function that directly returns `SuccessOrFailure<T>` is appropriate.
+To recap: it shall have `Catching` suffix in its name and it shall be written _in addition to_ the function without `Catching` suffix.

+> A function that returns `List<SuccessOrFailure<T>>` should also have `Catching` suffix in its name, but it is not required to have a kin without this suffix, since this [bulk error-handling use-case](#functional-bulk-manipulation-of-failures) cannot be represented otherwise.

 ## Similar API review